blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 This greathammer's business end is shaped like a lion's head.
 When you strike an enemy size medium or smaller, they are automatically thrown back 15ft while a lion's roar emanates from the hammer.
 If they are size large they may succeed a DC 15 STR save to avoid this effect.
 Creatures lartger than size large are unaffected.

 ## Armor

+### Obsidian Armor
+Shatters if receives crit from physical damage, negating that attack

+### Ever ice Armor
+Resistance to cold
+Shatters if receives crit from physical damage

+### Soul Steel Armor
+Resistance to necrotic

+### Hell Steel Armor
+Resistance to fire

+### Fey Oak Armor
+Advantage against being charmed

+### Chiton Armor
+Resistance against non-magical physical
+Cracks if hit with a crit from physical damage

+### Slime Armor
+-2 AC from normal armor value
+Bounces, negating fall damage from up to 80 feet.
+Resistance to bludgeoning damage

+### Dragon Bone Armor
+Advantage on all saves against spells.
+Cracks if hit with a crit from physical damage

+### Wild Crystal Armor
+1 in 4 chance to heal 2d4 HP after taking damage.
+Cracks if hit with a crit from physical damage

+### Black Steel
+Incoming attacks cannot crit.

+### Giant Bone Armor
+Confers +2 STR to wielder
+Cracks if hit with a crit from physical damage

+### Dragon Scale Armor
++1 AC
++2 Charisma to wearer

+### Sentinel Armor
+Special Half Plate made from a dead sentinel's construct parts.
+Face visor has red eyes and expression matching wearer.
+Bonus action and stamina die to heal 1d6 HP.

+### Active shield armor
+Special half plate armor made from lost tech.
+Consume stamina die and bonus action to gain 2d4+2 temporary hit points.

+### Recon armor
+Special half plate armor made from lost tech.
+Consume stamina die and bonus action to cast invisibility spell on self.

+### Mushroom Armor
+Special leather armor made from mushrooms and interfaces with your body.
+Grants telepathy while worn.

 ### Cherryblossom Shield (Common)
 Has one charge which restores each day.
 As a reaction to being targeted with